erictg/saml/README.md

 SAML is a standard for identity federation, i.e. either allowing a third party to authenticate your users or allowing third parties to rely on us to authenticate their users.

 ## Fork changes
-The purpose of this for is to support the [gin-gonic](https://github.com/gin-gonic/gin) web framework.
+The purpose of this fork is to support the [gin-gonic](https://github.com/gin-gonic/gin) web framework.

 ## Introduction